vargo-james/make-anything/README.md

   This tells the compiler where to look for headers.
 Paths relative to the project directory and absolute paths are accepted.
 These will be expanded by the shell.
-If you tend to put headers in the same folders with your source files, then add $(source_dirs).
+If you tend to put headers in the same folders with your source files, then add `$(source_dirs)`.
 If you would need to put -Idir when you compile, then you need dir in this list.
-If you leave this blank, then it will automatically be converted to $(source_dirs).
+If you leave this blank, then it will automatically be converted to `$(source_dirs)`.

 #### Suffixes

-  A File with another suffix or no suffix will not be recognized as a source file.
-If you need to support suffixes that are not listed in the Makefile, you can add them in this section.
+  A file with an unlisted suffix or no suffix will not be recognized as a source file.
+If you need to support suffixes that is not listed by default, you can add them in this section.

 #### Libraries

 program_libs:
   List any libraries that will need to link here.
-For example, if you want to link GMP (multi-precision arithmetic), add gmp to the list.
+For example, if you want to link GMP (multi-precision arithmetic), add `gmp` to the list.

     program_libs := gmp